 A Page requires a URI either as a Ruby String or an instance of the URI class.
 Upon creating a new Page, the Page class attempts to download the given URI; if it fails, an ArgumentError is thrown.
 If the URI is successfully downloaded, the HTML of the page is scraped for links.
 To the QMZ model, links come in the form of hyperlinks and form transitions.
 To identify these in a given chunk of HTML code, the Ruby gem Nokogiri was used.
 Nokogiri is an HTML, XML, SAX, and Reader parser, though only its HTML-parsing features were used in my project.
 The Nokogiri::HTML module is passed a chunk of HTML that it parses.
-The result is a Nokogiri::HTML::Document that can be traversed using CSS selectors such as 'a' or 'form'.
+The result is a Nokogiri::HTML::Document that can be traversed using CSS selectors such as 'a' or 'form.'
 A list of matching elements from the HTML can be extracted by using the css method on a Nokogiri document.
 For example, Nokogiri:: HTML(anHTMLString).css('form') would return a list of all the form elements in the given HTML string, case insensitive.
 The css method can be called on each of these elements in turn to find other elements contained within them, such as buttons in a form.
 Finally, the values of particular attributes can be extracted from HTML elements through Nokogiri, so the target of a form--its action attribute--can be extracted.
 A Page finds all forms in the HTML that it scraped from the given URI, then narrows that list down to forms that have a target and have some type of button that the user can activate to submit the form.
 It further narrows down this list of form elements to those whose targets point to another page in the same site that is being scraped.
 This is determined by comparing the URI host of the target with the Page URI; relative links (links with a URI that does not specify a host) are always included.

 Hyperlinks are similarly extracted from HTML by the Page class using Nokogiri.
-Hyperlinks in HTML are written using the a tag, so Nokogiri's css method is called with the CSS selector parameter 'a'.
+Hyperlinks in HTML are written using the a tag, so Nokogiri's css method is called with the CSS selector parameter 'a.'
 The resulting list of hyperlinks is pared down to just those that have a target--the href attribute--that is within the same site that is being scraped.

 For both form transitions and hyperlinks, a description of the link is retained for later use.
 For form transitions, the description is the value of the submit button, or the source of the image if it is an image submit button.
 For hyperlinks, the description is the link text.
 These descriptions are retained so that when test paths are presented to the user, the user knows how to access a particular link from a page.
 This is helpful because there may be multiple ways to access a given page: if a single form had a submit button with the value "Confirm" and another submit button with the value "Reject,” for example.
 These two buttons would be treated as separate transitions from the source page to the target of the form, thus test paths would be generated to traverse both of them.
 The server might do different things depending on which button is used, so it is good to test both possibilities.